radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 Radius allows management of Azure resources as part of your application.
 In order to achieve this, Radius stores 2 essential pieces of information -

 1. Cloud Provider Scope: This is the subscription id and resource group to which the Azure resources are deployed.
 Cloud Provider Scope is stored as part of Radius environment.
-2. Azure Credential: This is the client-id and tenant-id of teh Azure AD application that Radius uses to deploy the Azure resources.
+2. Azure Credential: This is the client-id and tenant-id of the Azure AD application that Radius uses to deploy the Azure resources.

 There are three Radius services that communicates with AWS to achieve this: UCP, Applications RP and Deployment Engine.